-In my adult life I have camped in more than 90 wild places in Colorado, boated up the Rio Negro in Brazil, hiked the Swiss Alps and Scottish countryside, gone on safari in Zambia, and snorkeled the Great Barrier Reef.
-But my daily intimacy with nature is while hiking the hills and prairie near our house in Boulder, binoculars in one hand and an interesting rock in the other.
+My appreciation and understanding of Colorado have been enhanced by adventures around the globe: I have boated up the Rio Negro in Brazil, hiked the Swiss Alps and Scottish countryside, explored Japan, gone on safari in Zambia, and snorkeled the Great Barrier Reef.
+But my daily intimacy with nature is at home as I hike the hills and prairie around Boulder, binoculars in one hand and an interesting rock in the other.